yassa9/DLASU24_mission/README.md

 #### My Solution Choice:

 - In `DL_oral_paper` directory, there is `oral_classification.py` for implementing `InceptionResNetV2` method.
+- There is also `oral_resnet18.py` which is my choice of implementation, using model of `ResNet18` which is light and highly used by practitioners.

 #### Assumptions Taken:

 - Pretrained Inception V3 weights provide a good starting point for transfer learning.
+- Used 10 Epochs to train `InceptionResNetV2` model but 20 Epochs for `ResNet18` one.
 - Early stopping with patience=3 is sufficient to prevent overfitting.
 - Resize to (299, 299): Standardizes input size for the Inception model.
 - Random Rotation: Rotates the image randomly by up to 25 degrees.